The 10 Most Frequently Stolen Cars in the U.S.

 The Chevy Impala comes in last on the list of the 10 most stolen cars in the U.S. Like other cars and trucks on this list, the popularity of the Impala makes it a perfect target for thieves looking to make a quick buck on a stolen vehicle or its parts.

-If you own one of the 10 most stolen cars in the U.S., just keep in mind that doing so often results in higher car insurance premiums.
+If you own one of the 10 most stolen cars in the U.S., just keep in mind that your car may have higher car insurance premiums as a result.

 Did your car get stolen?
 Don’t panic!
-Check out our video to learn about next steps.
+Check out our video to learn about the next steps you should take.